ArduPilot/ardupilot_wiki/common/source/docs/common-compass-setup-advanced.rst

   - Z-component should be *negative*
   - when pitching the vehicle down, the X component should *decrease* in value
   - when rolling the vehicle right, the Y component should *decrease* in value

+These should be correct for any on-board compasses, since the orientation is defined in the autopilots definition file for the firmware.

 General settings
 ----------------